serspammy/spammy-xfbsp-dotfiles/README.md

 note: i am very dumb and MIGHT have used `/serspammy/` for paths to the home directory instead of `~/`. if you find any instances of this please let me know!!!!

+note2: i have literally no idea how to fix the transparency on tooltips. if anyone knows a fix PLEASE LET ME KNOW!!!!PLEASE